-Creating safety pre-plans is a powerful tool in the public safety toolbox.
-Ensuring firefighters have quick and ready access to them is equally important.
+Creating safety pre-plans is a powerful tool in the public safety toolbox which is why NFPA 1620 details how pre-incident plans are developed to help firefighters effectively manage emergencies.
+FireQ ensures that firefighters have quick and ready access to them is equally important.

-Preplans are quickly entered into the FireQ software with drag-and-drop ease.
+Pre-plans are entered quickly into the FireQ software and with drag-and-drop ease.
 Details of the preplan are entered in several easy steps:

 4.)
 The address – enter the address of the building for which a pre-plan is created.
 The address information is provided to allow firefighters to easily assess the incident location.